 If the image specified an entrypoint or default arguments, these are honored, unless the user specifies an override through Sarus’s command line.
 For more details, please refer to this section of the User Guide.

-The container environment variables are created by uniting the variables from the host environment and the variables from the image.
-If a variable exists in both the host and the image, the value from the image is taken.
+The container environment variables are created by uniting variables from different sources: the host environment, the image, the Sarus configuration file and the command line.
+Unless explicitly re-defined in the Sarus configuration file or command line, variable values from the image have precendence.
 This ensures the container behaves as expected by its creators (e.g. in the case of

 PATH).
 Selected variables are also adapted by Sarus to suit system-specific extensions, like NVIDIA GPU support, native MPI support or container SSH connections.

-If the image specifies a working directory, the container process is started there.
+If a working directory is specified either in the image or from the Sarus CLI, the container process is started there.
 Otherwise, the process is started in the container’s root directory.
 In this regard, Sarus shows the same behavior as Docker.

 The container process is configured to run with all Linux capabilities disabled 2, thus preventing it from acquiring new privileges by any means.
 This is done in the interest of security.

-New PID and mount namespaces are setup for the container process.
+A new mount namespace is setup for the container process.

 Once the bundle’s rootfs directory and confg.json file are in place, Sarus forks a process calling an OCI-compliant runtime, which in turn spawns and maintains the container process.